• Courses

 Head to Google Analytics 4’s DebugView to ensure the event has registered.

-IMPORTANT: even though you will see your custom parameters in Real-time reports and DebugView in GA4, you will not be able to see them in other GA4 reports.
+IMPORTANT: Even though you will see your custom parameters in Real-time reports and DebugView in GA4, you will not be able to see them in other GA4 reports.
 Unless you register those parameters as custom dimensions in Google Analytics.
 Read the next chapter of this blog post.

 IMPORTANT: Register custom definitions